 Things have gone amazingly well for Maxim since his introduction to life in America.
 He still thinks that food is extremely important and he gets very concerned if he sees others have food and not eat it.
 It's cute but saddening at the same time to observe this.
 Those of you who have seen Maxim in person know he has been well fed, but still, food must not have ever been readily available before.
 John and I took Maxim to Kroger for the first time last weekend.
 My, was he awestruck by all the foods available, but he was even more impressed by the fact that our shopping cart just kept getting fuller and fuller until it was almost full.
-He looks very healthy and acts very healthy too.
-Hopefully, the pictures are currently uploading so that finally there will be new photos this time along with this update.
+He loo

 Photo is of Maxim's McDonald's meal in Kyiv.
 The Coca-Cola light was not my idea!!